ch-vdld-dev/myBlog/README.md

 ## Christophe Vanderlinden Repo

-This is a little blog where you can add some comments to a specific post
+This is a little blog with symfony 5